 Radiologic Technology - Associate of Applied Science Degree Completion Program

-Our online Radiologic Technology Program focuses on the skills necessary to perform radiographic imaging and assist radiologists to diagnose and treat patients.
+Help patients and providers; empower your career.
+Our online Radiologic Technology AAS Degree Program focuses on the necessary skills for performing radiographic imaging to assist radiologists in diagnosing and treating patients.

 Module IModule IIModule IIIModule IVModule VModule VIModule VIIModule VIII